desemezie/Word-Wise/README.md

 # Set up

-To Test out the application.
+#### To Test out the application:

-Open  _ ______ _to view it in your browser.
+Open link to view it in your browser.

-To set up Word Wise on your local machine, follow these instructions:
+#### To set up Word Wise on your local machine, follow these instructions:

 Clone the repository on your local system

 git clone https://github.com/yourusername/WordWise.git

-cd into the project directory
+cd into the project directory on your ide

-Compile and Run the application:
+Compile and Run the application using:

-Then run the command

 mvn compile